-Alberta Works Full-Time Income Support eligibility is determined by Human Services criteria.
-While attending a Human Services (Alberta Works) approved training program, individuals may be eligible for Income Support (90K pdf) and Health Benefits (90K pdf).
+Any student who wishes to receive Alberta Works Full Time Income Support for Learners funding needs to complete an assessment required by Alberta Human Services as eligibility is determined by their criteria.
+While attending a Human Services (Alberta Works) approved training program, individuals may be eligible for a contribution toward their tuition, books, living cost and childcare as well as eligible to receive health benefits.
 The amount of income support is determined by a financial needs assessment.

 1. Choose a program.

 If you require assistance to determine, which program best suits your needs and/or helps you reach your employment goal you can contact the Advising Centre or Student Recruitment departments to get the guidance you need.
 You may also be interested in visiting our Prospective Students website for all your options or browse our programs.

 The following programs are eligible for Alberta Works funding:

 - CNC Machinist Technician

 - Computer Network Administrator

 - Graphic Communications